Learn how to hold a crochet hook in this tutorial for beginners.

 These are pretty good for beginners, so you can try out different sizes.

-From Susan Bates crochet hooks, Clover crochet hooks and Boye crochet hooks to other sets featuring ergonomic hooks, there are many to choose from.
+From Susan Bates crochet hooks, Pony crochet hooks, and Laurel Hill crochet hooks to other sets featuring ergonomic hooks, there are many to choose from.

-The Susan Bates hook sets are inexpensive, lightweight and easy to hold.
+The Addi hooks are inexpensive, lightweight, and easy to hold.

-You can also treat yourself to a crochet hook case and keep everything together.
+You can also treat yourself to a crochet hook case or bag and keep everything together.

 Should I buy A Crochet Hook Set?

-If you are thinking to buy a set of crochet hooks, it would be worth it for you (as a beginner) if they are quite inexpensive and have hundreds of good reviews.
+If you are thinking to buy a set of crochet hooks with various crochet hook sizes, it would be worth it for you (as a beginner) if they are quite inexpensive and have hundreds of good reviews.

 But it might be better to try out a couple of hooks before you splurge on a set, as some sets can be quite expensive.

-I bought a fairly cheap set of crochet hooks for around $17 and they are great, good grip handles and easy to work with.
+I bought a fairly cheap set of different crochet hooks for around $17 and they are great, have good grip handles, and are easy to work with.

 But I also bought the Prym white/purple grip hooks which were more expensive and I do prefer using them.